Miriam2040/scratch_detection_assignment/README.md

 1. After completing the assignment please review your notebook, making sure it ran properly from start to finish
 2. Create the prediction column for the test set as described in the notebook and save the results to a CVS file
-3. Send an email to one of the following:
-    - roni.goldshmidt@ni.com / miriam.horovicz@ni.com
-    - The email should include a zip file with your notebook and a CSV file with the prediction.
+3. Send an email to miriam.horovicz@emerson.com.
+The email should include a zip file with your notebook and a CSV file with the prediction.
 4. After receiving the email with the assignment we will inform you about the next steps